Quantum entanglement in the triangle network

 The focus of the present work is to investigate quantum correlations in networks from the point of view of entanglement.
 Inspired from the developments above and recent developments in entanglement theory~\cite{Kraft2018}, we discuss the generation of multipartite entangled states in a network.
 We focus our attention on the so-called ``triangle network'', which is known to exhibit interesting forms of quantum nonlocal correlations~\cite{Fritz2012,Renou2019}.
 This simple network features three nodes, each pair of nodes being connected by a bipartite quantum source (see Fig.~\ref{fig:network}).
 We explore the possibilities and limits for entanglement generation, given the constraints of the network topology.
 Notably, it turns out that not all quantum states can be prepared.
 We discuss two scenarios, featuring independent or classically correlated quantum sources and unitaries, and derive general conditions for a quantum state to be preparable in the network.
 This allows us to show that important classes of multipartite quantum states cannot be prepared in the triangle network, including also some separable states in the case of independent sources.
 On the other hand, certain genuinely multipartite entangled states can be created in the network.
 This shows that the network structure imposes strong and nontrivial constraints on the set of possible quantum states.
 Our work represents a first step towards understanding quantum correlations in networks from the point of view of quantum states and their entanglement.

 {\it Triangle network with independent sources.---} We consider a simple network featuring three nodes: $A$, $B$ and $C$.
 These nodes are connected pairwise by three sources, hence the network forms a triangle.
 Each source produces a bipartite quantum state (of arbitrary dimension $d \times d$): $\varrho_\alpha$ is shared by $B$ and $C$, $\varrho_\beta$ by $A$ and $C$, and $\varrho_\gamma$ by $A$ and $B$.
 Thus, each party receives two $d$-dimensional quantum systems.
 Finally, each party can apply a local unitary to their two-qudit systems, which we denote with $U_A$, $U_B$, and $U_C$.
 This results in a global state $\varrho$ for the network, see Fig.~\ref{sfig:delta_I}.
+Note that any state of the triangle network can be mapped to a three qudit state with local dimension $d^2$.
+E.g., for $d=2$ we use $\ket{00}\rightarrow\ket{0}$, $\ket{01}\rightarrow\ket{1}$, $\ket{10}\rightarrow\ket{2}$ and $\ket{11}\rightarrow\ket{3}$, and we will refer to this as the standard encoding.

 In the first part of this paper, we will focus on the scenario where the three sources are assumed to be statistically \emph{independent} from each other.
 This we call the independent triangle network (ITN), and the set of states that can be prepared by such a network we denote by $\bigtriangleup_I$.
-Statistical independence of the sources is a relatively natural assumption for practical quantum networks, where the sources are placed in distant labs that are operated independently.
-Additionally, one may consider that the parties (sources and nodes) are classically correlated, which is a scenario that we discuss at the end of the paper.
+Statistical independence of the sources is a relatively natural starting point for building an entanglement theory for practical quantum networks, analogous to product states being the free resource of separate parties with only local sources of quantum states.
+Additionally, one may then generalise to include classically correlated parties (sources and nodes), which is a scenario that we discuss later in the paper.

 The first question we consider is which quantum states $\rho$ can be prepared in the ITN.
 Specifically, we say that $\rho \in \bigtriangleup_I$ if it admits a decomposition of the form:

 Note that here we use a compact notation where the order to the sub-systems is not the same in the unitaries and in the states.